Rodadero Santa Marta with Kids: 3-Day Guide

 1. Playa Salguero

-We first saw Playa Salguero from the balcony of our first rental aprtment.
+We first saw Playa Salguero from the balcony of our first rental apartment.
 It was a Sunday afternoon and the beach was packed with people playing in the waves.
 We visited the beach on the following Monday morning, and it was a much calmer scene.

 Salguero Beach is a long stretch of black sand which glistens in the sun.
-Considering Playa Salguero has no resort hotels behind it (which usually perform beach cleanup duties), this was one of the cleanest public beaches weโ€™ve visited.
+Considering Playa Salguero has no resort hotels behind it (which usually perform beach cleanup duties), this was one of the cleanest public beaches we’ve ever visited.

 The water was comfortably warm, and the bottom was sandy except for a small stretch of rocks just under where the waves crash.
 Once you get past this patch of rocks, it becomes mostly sandy again.
 If you have tender city feet (like mine), you may wish to bring water shoes.

-There were very few vendors working on this beach, which was a nice change.
-Seabirds crashing into the water to feed on fish provide great entertainment.
 The beach faces west, which means the sun is behind you in the morning and facing you in the late afternoon.
 If the sky has wispy clouds, the sunsets here will be beautiful as the sun dips below the ocean.

 Read More